vinayamsnl/Vinay-Portfolio/README.md

 # [Project 1: Data Science example: Customer engagement analysis (Logistic Regression)](https://github.com/vinayamsnl/Customer-Analysis-Project)

-* In this example I analysed a fin-tech customers transactions data to analyse their customers usage patterns
+* In this example I analysed a fin-tech customers and transactions data to analyse their customers usage patterns
-* Analysed customers data, transaction data, notification data and device data to get insight into usage pattern
+* Prepared analysis data using customers data, transaction data, notification data and device data to get insight into customers usage patterns and engagement levels
 * Performed exploratory analysis to identify the important features effecting the customer engagment using Weight of Evidence (WOE) and Information Value(IV)
 * Performed variable binning for categorical variables with large number of categories
 * Built a logistic regressionmodel to predict the chances of customer churn using their customers data along with transactions, notifications data containing notifications to customers and devices data